 - Human Resources will certify the interview pool selected by the hiring department.

 - The hiring department must submit an OASys Hiring Proposal to Human Resources for approval and extension of an offer.
+Three (3) reference letters or reference check forms are required to be uploaded to the OASys Hiring Proposal on the hiring proposal documents tab.
 Refer to the Support Staff Hiring Proposal quick guide for assistance.

 Human Resources will contact the finalist candidate and extend the offer of employment.
 Human Resources will communicate the candidate's response (acceptance or non-acceptance) with the department hiring official.
 Upon the candidate's acceptance of the offer of employment, Human Resources will confirm the start date according to the beginning of the next payroll cycle and notify the department.